 If the following error occurs when you try to connect from a host other than the one on which the MySQL server is running, it means that there is no row in the

 usertable with a

-Hostvalue that matches the
+Hostvalue that matches the client host:

 Host ... is not allowed to connect to this MySQL server

 You can fix this by setting up an account for the combination of client host name and user name that you are using when trying to connect.

 If you do not know the IP address or host name of the machine from which you are connecting, you should put a row with